 Caulkingis a very flexible sealant that is used during the construction of your log home to seal the joins between the two logs.

 Sealant to logs is the mortar to bricks.

-Caulk should last for well over two decades providing it’s been applied correctly using a backing rod – typically only extreme temperatures accelerate the degradation in caulk such as rainy seasons or extreme heat.
+Caulk should last for well over two decades providing it’s been applied correctly using a backing rod – typically only drastic temperatures accelerate the degradation in caulk such as cold-rainy seasons or severe heat.
 Older cement-based materials require far more maintenance than today’s supple elastomeric materials which move with your cabin as it settles.

 The most common application of caulking when maintaining your cabin will be for sealing gaps or cracks in the timber.
 Splitting and cracking is a very natural and common characteristic of timer and it’s known as “checking”.

 The best rule of thumb is any crack or check over 2cm then seal it to prevent water pooling or bugs nesting.